 Provence-Alpes-Côte d'Azur: Provençal Farmhouses and Mediterranean Villas 🌿

-Provence-Alpes-Côte d'Azur region is famous for its stone farmhouses Mediterranean villas .
-These typical houses, often surrounded by vineyards and lavender fields , are a true symbol of the Mediterranean lifestyle, with tiled roofs , lush gardens and stone facades.
+region Provence-Alpes-Côte d'Azur is famous for its farmhouses stone Mediterranean villas.
+These typical houses, often surrounded by vineyards and lavender fields, are a true symbol of the Mediterranean lifestyle, with tiled roofs, lush gardens and stone facades.

 • Location: Aix-en-Provence, Nice, Cannes